RF1705/scummvm-webos/README.md

 application jail.
 That helper's root requirement does not apply to ScummVM or to local and USB game data.

+Thimbleweed Park is fully supported by the Adventure Plus profile.
+The game can be started directly from its original data files without any modification.

 ## Local build

 CI is the supported build environment.
 For local builds, install the